emmt/YPlugin/README.md

 If you accept the settings, the `create` script makes the `DESTDIR` and populates it with some initial files.
 Instructions in the `README.md` file explain how to use the `configure` script to build the plug-in.

+## Macros and file names

+* `PKG_NAME` is used as the base name for the package dynamically loaded library (DLL) and, prefixed by `yk_`, as the name of the function in the DLL to call to initialize the plug-in.
+Thus letters, digits and underscores are the only allowed characters for `PKG_NAME`.
+The value of this macro is built from the plug-in name converted to lowercase and with all sequences of forbidden characters replaced by a single underscore.

+* Option `--pkg_i=PKG_I` can be used to specify the name of the Yorick source file which has to be `#include`d to load the plug-in.
+It corresponds to macro `PKG_I` in `Makefile`.
+The default value is `$PKG_NAME.i`.

+* Option `--pkg_c=PKG_C` can be used to specify the name of the main C file which has to be compiled to make the plug-in.
+Its default value is `$PKG_NAME.c`.